 WHO WE ARE:

 The Center for Dance, Movement and Somatic Learning is an incubator for creativity, research, education, performance and community connections.
-It operates as an independent center at Stony Brook University in the College of Arts and Sciences and houses the Dance Program, Dance Minor and the newly proposed Minor in Somatic Learning for students, faculty, and staff at the university and for members from the surrounding community .
+It operates as an independent center at Stony Brook University in the College of Arts and Sciences and houses the Dance Program and Dance Minor.
+The Center also offers experiences in Somatic Learning for students, faculty, and staff at the university and for members from the surrounding community .
 The Center’s vision encompasses a drive to develop heightened interdisciplinary thinking and action, developed through the study of dance and movement arts, applied through art-making, innovation and performance of all kinds, and primed to collaborate with a wide range of academic disciplines and community interests.
 Founded and directed by Amy Yopp Sullivan, the Center is comprised of talented artists/educators who join the teaching faculty during the summer sessions: Maria Loreta Celitan, Joya Powell, Beth Trimm, and Randy Thomas.
 The Center is dedicated to working in partnership with professional organizations in NYC; and to bring emerging artists for residencies at the Stony Brook campus, offering students opportunities to learn from a variety of exciting artists.

 WHAT IS “SOMATIC LEARNING”

 “The purpose of somatic movement education and therapy is to enhance human processes of psychophysical awareness and functioning through movement learning.
 Practices provide the learning condition to:

 • Focus on the body both as an objective physical process and as a subjective process of lived consciousness;

 • Refine perceptual, kinesthetic, proprioceptive, interoceptive sensitivity that supports homeostasis and self regulation;

 • Recognize habitual patterns of perceptual, postural, movement interaction with one’s environment;